Rand Paul's neighbor sentenced to 30 days for assaulting the lawmaker over a yard dispute

 U.S. District Judge Marianne Battani called November's attack a "dispute between neighbors" and an "isolated incident," not motivated by politics.
 Boucher also must serve a year of supervised release.

-Federal prosecutors sought 21 months, but a statement from Paul calls 30 days "appropriate."
+Federal prosecutors sought 21 months, but a statement from Paul said a "felony conviction is appropriate and hopefully will deter the attacker from further violence."

+"The original 21 month sentence requested would have been the appropriate punishment," the senator said.
+"I commend the FBI and Department of Justice for treating this violent, pre-meditated assault with the seriousness it deserves."